scraggo/bookmarks-programming/python-bookmarks/unorg-python.md

 * [Python as a tool for teaching, learning, exploring, and thinking](https://www.reddit.com/r/Python/comments/67rhth/python_as_a_tool_for_teaching_learning_exploring/)
 * Best way to go about learning as much as I can about Python in 2 weeks? • r/learnpython - [https://www.reddit.com/r/learnpython/comments/60ejto/best_way_to_go_about_learning_as_much_as_i_can/](https://www.reddit.com/r/learnpython/comments/60ejto/best_way_to_go_about_learning_as_much_as_i_can/)

-Data Science
-* [NumFOCUS: Anyone Can Do Astronomy with Python and Open Data](https://www.numfocus.org/blog/anyone-can-do-astronomy-with-python-and-open-data/) - "Python is a great language for science, and specifically for astronomy.
-The various packages such as NumPy, SciPy, Scikit-Image and AstroPy (to name but a few) are all a great testament to the suitability of Python for astronomy..."

 interesting
 * Python - Runestone Interactive Overview - [http://interactivepython.org/runestone/static/overview/overview.html](http://interactivepython.org/runestone/static/overview/overview.html) - Run python in your tutorials